-STEP 1) First you should unplug your opener, then disengage it from the door, vice grip the track to keep the door in place when you wind the spring.
+- First, you should unplug your opener, then disengage it from the door.
+Vice grip the track to keep the door in place when you wind the spring.
 You will want to loosen both the winding and stationary cones from the shaft and bracket, as per there is no spring or tension applied to the spring.

-STEP 2) Mark the shaft and cable drums so you can see where they need to be when replaced.
+- Mark the shaft and cable drums so you can see where they need to be when replaced.
 Then loosen the drums and slide the shaft out of one end of the bearing plates and remove the broken spring.
 Then you simply slide the new spring in making sure it is the same wind.
-After sliding the cable drum back on the shaft you reinsert the shaft into the end bearing plate.
+After sliding the cable drum back on the shaft, you reinsert the shaft into the end bearing plate.

-STEP 4) Then you reset the cable drums and install the cable, re secure the stationary cones together at the spring anchor bracket.
+- Then you reset the cable drums and install the cable.
+Re-secure the stationary cones together at the spring anchor bracket.